Postcard from Colombia

 The whole place feels like one big secret, like an undiscovered South American Shangri-La.
 What an exciting place and unbelievable adventure!

-Jennine Cohen, Managing Director of Americas at GeoEx, is a luxury travel expert, as seen in Afar, Vogue, Travel + Leisure, Condé Nast Traveler, Yahoo Travel, Fortune, Forbes, and other publications.
-She looks forward to telling you more about her finds in Colombia and planning your private journey there (perhaps working in elements of this sample itinerary).
-And if you're interested in combining explorations in Panama, she knows just how to do it.
+Jennine Cohen, Senior Director, Global Sales, looks forward to telling you more about her finds in Colombia and planning your private journey there (perhaps working in elements of this sample itinerary).